 The Greetland Academy Science curriculum inspires a curiosity in children and develops a sense of excitement and curiosity about the natural world.
 Children are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
 It focuses on the three fundamental scientific disciplines of biology, chemistry and physics, giving pupils a rounded understanding to appreciate and enquire about the world around them.

-At The Greetland Academy, we use the Rising Stars Switched on Science scheme to support the teaching and learning of science.
-This embeds the working scientifically requirements into each topic so that in addition to the core knowledge and vocabulary, children are developing skills of observation, investigation and fair testing, classification and data handling.
+Working scientifically is essential, these skills are embedded throughout each unit so that in addition to the core knowledge and vocabulary, children develop skills of observation, investigation, fair testing, classification and data handling.
 In addition to this, during our STEM Week in the final half term of the year, each class embarks on an investigative science unit of work to further consolidate the working scientifically skills and knowledge taught throughout the year.

 The STEM unit also emphasizes the collaboration, communication, research, problem solving, critical thinking, and creativity skills that children need to be successful in today’s world.
 Children apply the ‘Design, Make, Evaluate’ cycle to this unit.